-At the risk of repeating myself, we’ll start off with the most popular of the lot – Petra!
+At the risk of repeating myself, we’ll start off with the most popular of the lot – Petra.
 As mentioned before, Petra is one of the 7 wonders of the world and is a phenomenal site that is often the main reason many people visit Jordan. 🏟

 For thousands of years, this beautiful historical city has remained in fantastic condition and offers insight into the Nabatean culture (according to Wikipedia, “The Nabataeans were an Arab people who inhabited northern Arabia and the Southern Levant“… and I know what you’re probably thinking – where in the world is Southern Levant?
 Here’s where it is!).

 When visiting Petra you will walk through stunning canyons, explore ancient carved temples, and see the fantastic sites such as the Treasury, El Deir and the Great Temple.
 It really is one of the best places in Jordan to experience.

 2.)
 Mount Nebo

-This elevated ridge in the heart of Jordan is a sacred place and is supposedly the location where Moses was granted a view of the Promise Land.
+This elevated ridge in the heart of Jordan is a sacred place and is supposedly the location where Moses was granted a view of the Promised Land.
 At the top of Mount Nebo, you are greeted with panoramic views of the surrounding landscape and on clear days can even see across to Israel!
 (Not bad for a viewpoint, right?).

 At the top of this sacred hill is the remains of an ancient church and a large enclosed area that features some amazing Mosaics still bursting with colour.